 Jets edge Kraken 4-3, clinch second in Central Division

+WINNIPEG — Nikolaj Ehlers was satisfied the Winnipeg Jets checked an item off their playoff to-do list, even if it wasn’t accomplished in a dominant fashion.

-WINNIPEG — Kyle Connor scored twice and Tyler Toffoli broke a third-period tie to lift the Winnipeg Jets to a key 4-3 victory over the Seattle Kraken on Tuesday.
+Kyle Connor scored twice and Tyler Toffoli broke a third-period tie to lift the Jets to a key 4-3 victory over the Seattle Kraken on Tuesday.

 The win clinched second place in the NHL Central Division for the Jets and home-ice advantage in their first-round playoff series with the Colorado Avalanche.